Doctors Who Treat Pseudotumor Cerebri

 Pseudotumor cerebri is a complex disorder and should be addressed at a major medical centers with experts experienced in their treatment.
 Although they may be suspected or even diagnosed by a primary care physician or ophthalmologist, they should be referred as quickly as possible to a neuro-ophthalmologist or neurosurgical team for a thorough evaluation and a full exploration of the risks and benefits of the treatment options.

-At the Weill Cornell Brain and Spine Center, patients are seen by:
+At Weill Cornell Medicine Neurological Surgery, patients are seen by:

 Dr. Boddu works together with neuro-ophthalmologist Dr. Marc Dinkin of the Department of Ophthalmology to perform venous sinus stenting.
 (More about Dr. Dinkin.)

-The surgeons of the Weill Cornell Medicine Brain and Spine Center have the state-of-the-art facilities of NewYork-Presbyterian Hospital, one of the top hospitals in New York, available to them for their lifesaving work.
+The surgeons of Weill Cornell Medicine Neurological Surgery have the state-of-the-art facilities of NewYork-Presbyterian Hospital, one of the top hospitals in New York, available to them for their lifesaving work.
 The combined resources and expertise of the NewYork-Presbyterian/Weill Cornell Medical Center allow us to offer the very best in patient care, with excellent outcomes.

 Request an Appointment | Refer a Patient